 These cheerful yellow flowers attract butterflies while repelling deer, and don't mind poor, rocky soil.
 If you like self-seeding plants, acquire an unnamed species, as 'Moonbeam' is sterile.

 The pretty and delicate appearance of the perennial geranium belies its tough nature.
+In fact, unlike the annual geranium, true geraniums like 'Rozanne' can survive a zone 3 winter, and sometimes even zone 2.
 No deadheading is necessary after the spring blooms of this native plant fade, and seed capsules may lead to a gradual naturalizing of the plant in good soil conditions.
-The lobed foliage lends textural interest to the landscape throughout the growing season.Continue to 5 of 7 below.
+The lobed foliage lends textural interest to the landscape throughout the growing season.Continue to 5 of 8 below.

 The low maintenance Sedum genus should be a go-to choice for anyone who wants a showy sun-lover that defies drought, deer, insects, and diseases.
 Although the succulent leaves of many species are colorful enough to lend standalone beauty to the garden, the late summer and fall flowers provide a valuable nectar source to butterflies and bees.
 Grow upright species like 'Rosy Glow' in the middle of the border in zones 3-9, and spreading, mat varieties like the very hardy 'Red...
 Carpet' as a ground cover.